front-matter/commonmeta-py/README.md

 `uv tool upgrade commonmeta-py`, or remove it with `uv tool uninstall commonmeta-py`.

+Writing a pdf rendition of a post (the `write_pdf` option of the InvenioRDM writer) goes through WeasyPrint, which needs pango at the system level:
+`brew install pango` on macOS, `apt install libpango-1.0-0 libpangoft2-1.0-0` on Debian and Ubuntu.
+Everything else works without it.
+On macOS, dyld looks for those libraries in `DYLD_FALLBACK_LIBRARY_PATH`, so a homebrew install needs `export DYLD_FALLBACK_LIBRARY_PATH=$(brew --prefix)/lib`.

+The renditions are PDF/A-3a: archival, tagged, so a screen reader reads their structure rather than placed glyphs, and carrying the post's html as an embedded file.
+That variant needs WeasyPrint 69, which requires Python 3.10;
+on Python 3.9 WeasyPrint is not installed at all and the writer reports that it cannot render a pdf.
+Reading a rendition back — `read_pdf_metadata` and `read_pdf_attachment` in `commonmeta.io_utils` — goes through pikepdf and works on every supported Python.

 ## Supported Metadata Formats

 Commometa-py reads and/or writes these metadata formats: